ninthwalker/AHNotifier/README.md

 ## FAQ/Common Issues
 1. This is powershell, so it does need windows and a computer that runs the script as scheduled unfortunately.
 2. Maybe I'll port this to Linux someday.
 Running this on a little Raspberry Pi Zero W would allow it to be on all the time.
 And cost less than $2 USD a year.
-3. TODO: Add setting option to combine multiple AH Items into one alert instead of the seperate oens they are now.
+3. TODO: Add setting option to combine multiple AH Items into one alert instead of the seperate ones they are now.

 ## Screenshots/Videos
 <img src="https://raw.githubusercontent.com/ninthwalker/AHNotifier/master/screenshots/text-alert.png" width="400">